 But these aren’t all that common food sources, which is why glucosamine may be a better option.

 You might also find supplements that contain glucosamine hydrochloride.
-The effect of glucosamine hydrochloride is very similar much similar with glucosamine sulfate, the only difference is that it’s a more pure form .
+The effect of glucosamine hydrochloride is very similar much similar with glucosamine sulfate, the only difference is that it’s a more pure form, according to the Clinical Interventions in Aging .

 That also makes glucosamine hydrochloride considerably more expensive, which is probably why it’s not used that often for dealing of joint pain.